cyanzhong/Taio-Mac-Beta/README.md

 Thank you for using [Taio](https://taio.app/) for Mac, the app is currently in its early stages, please expect bugs and do not use it for important docs for now.

-Although the app is targeted for `macOS 11.5` and above, we only did internal testing on `Big Sur` (Intel & M1) and `Monterey` (Intel).
+Although the app is targeted for `macOS 10.15` and above, we only did internal testing on `Big Sur` (Intel & M1) and `Monterey` (Intel).

-Please let us know issues you encounter, you can find feedback channel in the app.
+Please let us know issues you encounter, you can find feedback channels in the app.

 <img src="https://user-images.githubusercontent.com/6745066/125184172-1d30dc80-e24e-11eb-9095-5b2a12c9f459.png" width="864" />